busypeoples/busypeoples.github.io/_posts/2014-06-15-testing-d3-with-jasmine.markdown

              .attr("transform", "translate("0, 0")");
 ```

-This code will not produce result at first look but if you inspect the dom you will see that the svg element has been created:
+This code will not produce any visible results but if you inspect the dom you will see that the svg element has been created:

 ```html
 <svg height="500" width="500">